docrst/In-Accord-web/README.md

 # Overview

-This repository contians the source code for the InAccord installer.
+This repository contians the source code for the In-Accord Website.
 This installer is written with [electron-webpack](https://webpack.electron.build/) and [Svelte 3](https://svelte.dev/).

 ## Downloads